-Additionally, it is recommended that you avoid using page as a model field, as it is declared as a property of cms.models.pluginmodel.CMSPlugin, and your plugin will not work as intended in the administration without further work.
+Additionally, it is recommended that you avoid using page as a model field, as it is declared as a property of cms. models.pluginmodel.CMSPlugin.
+While the use of CMSPlugin.page is deprecated the property still exists as a compatibility shim.